Towards the non-perturbative cosmological bootstrap: Setting up the QFT in dS Bootstrap

 The first term ($=1$, from the s-channel) is non-normalizable with respect to the inner product~\eref{eq:innerprod}.
 The spectral density $I^{(3)}_{\Delta,\ell}$ corresponding to the third term is equal to the density $I^{(2)}_{\Delta,\ell}$ up to a factor $(-1)^\ell$.
 This is a consequence of the behavior of the partial waves under $z \mapsto z/(z-1)$.}

 Notice that if $\D_{re} \neq \frac{d}{2}$ the local terms discussed in section~\ref{sec:Local} are not allowed in the two-point function $\langle \OO \OO^\dagger \rangle$.
-Using orthogonality relation of $\Psi_\D$, one is able to calculate the partial wave coefficients.
+Using the orthogonality relations of $\Psi_\D$, one is able to calculate the partial wave coefficients.
 The basic integral to compute is the following \bsub

 \esub This integral can be done explicitly:\footnote{In practice, we divide the integration domain in 9 regions according to the position of $x$ with respect to $0$ and $1$ and the position of $z$ with respect to $0$ and $x$.}